tomfanara/AgenticDaprDemo/README.md

 ### Agentic Architecture with MicroAgents
 The following diagram illustrates the scope of the demo and overall architecture.
 It is not a production worthy system as gateways, authorization, encryption and core business domains are omitted for purpose of clarity.
 ![Alt text](agenticarchdemo2.png "agentic architecture image for demo") The following is the demo software design.
-The main app is a .NET console application with a while(true) loop with write line prompts and read line outputs.
+The main app is a .NET console application with a console app write line prompts and read line outputs.
 It will also have 4 additional .NET Core APIs and microservices.

 - ClientApp - Console application.
 Main chat initiation and dialogue, starts workflow and keeps history.
 - AgenticWorkflow.API: Orchestrator pattern that maintains conversation state, app crash resilience and external calls.